-“I want to order and install a water iron filter, an iron filter but it’s in my basement, I don’t have a drain or anywhere to put the drain for the iron filter can I run it up to the 1st floor into my washing machine drain?”
+“I want to order and install a water iron filter, but it’s in my basement.
+I don’t have anywhere to put the drain for the iron filter, can I run it up to the 1st floor into my washing machine drain?”

 Karen, that’s a very good question, that comes up a lot as well.

-The answer is Yes you could run it up into the washing machine drain, but you may want to use a slightly larger diameter tubing, and be sure to check the flow rate to make sure the water coming out is at the proper rated flow rate for that iron filter.
+The answer is, Yes, you could run it up into the washing machine drain, but you may want to use a slightly larger diameter tubing.
+And be sure to check the flow rate to make sure the water coming out is at the proper flow rate for that iron filter.

-So, as an example: Say, your iron filter is about 3 or 4 feet tall, maybe it’s 5 feet tall, you know, the size you get, and the drain would come off the top so you can run that up about 10 vertical foot without too much trouble, I mean without having a lot of pressure loss or drop in the flow rate because you don’t want anything restricting your drain.
+So, as an example: Say, your iron filter is about 3 or 4 feet tall, maybe it’s 5 feet tall, you know, the size you get, and the drain would come off the top.
+So you can run that up about 10 vertical feet without too much trouble, I mean without having a lot of pressure loss or drop in the flow rate, but you don’t want anything restricting your drain.

-When it, when your iron filter backwash, you want it have, get a nice fast flush and anything that’s restricting in your drain line is going to affect how well the iron filter gets cleaned.
-It’s true if/with water softeners as well and other backwashing filters.
+When your iron filter backwashes, you want it to get a nice fast flush and anything that’s restricting in your drain line is going to affect how well the iron filter gets cleaned.
+It’s true with water softeners as well and other backwashing filters.

 There are a couple of things you can do mitigate this problem, one thing you can do if you have to run the tubing 10 feet or longer, you can upsize the size of the tubing.

-Say it is coming out at half-inch but you could convert that to 3/4″ diameter tubing.
+Say it is coming out at half-inch but you could convert that to 3/4″ or 1″ diameter tubing.
 With 3/4″ tubing, you’re not getting friction loss for that tubing.

 Whatever size tubing you use, if you need to run the tubing up in elevation, or a long run across a room be sure to double check the flow rate and make sure you’re getting the rated capacity that you need.

-For example for an iron filter say you need 10 gallons a minute, you want to measure it at the tubing where it’s coming out on, near your washing machine to make sure that it’s backwashing at the right rate.
+For example, say you need 10 gallons a minute, you want to measure it at the tubing where it’s coming out on, near your washing machine to make sure that it’s backwashing at the right rate.
 You can measure the flow into a 5 gallon bucket and time it.
 For 10 gallons per minute, the 5 gallon bucket would need to fill up in 30 seconds.

 You might be able to adjust your water pressure a little bit on your well.
 It is not going to change the actual flow of your well pump but it has to do with how much water pressure you have and the flow rate you have already coming from your well pump.

-Sometimes folks will realize that they have a drain but it’s on the other side of the room and I want to run it through the air, through the floor so they run the tubing up on the wall or the door and then down into the drain.
-That’s okay too, you can run it sometimes thirty feet, again, you wouldn’t want to use half-inch, you’d want to upsize the size of the tubing.
+Sometimes folks will realize that they have a drain but it’s on the other side of the room and don’t want to run it through the air or through the floor, so they run the tubing up on the wall or the door and then down into the drain.
+That’s okay too, you can run it sometimes thirty feet, but again, you wouldn’t want to use half-inch, you’d want to upsize the size of the tubing.

 Poly tubing is cheap so you can get 3/4″ or 1″ tubing and that way you don’t have problems with pressure drop in that backwash tubing.